Dadudekc/TROOP/README.md

 - **Advanced Backtesting Frameworks** to validate strategies.

 **Mission:**
-TROOP aims to empower traders and developers by providing a robust, AI-driven platform that automates trading strategies, optimizes performance through machine learning, and ensures seamless operations through advanced automation tools.
+troop aims to empower traders and developers by providing a robust, AI-driven platform that automates trading strategies, optimizes performance through machine learning, and ensures seamless operations through advanced automation tools.

 This repository is a stepping stone towards building a scalable trading solution powered by **Azure** cloud infrastructure, with adaptability for private or public deployments.